-As permitted by IAS1 'Presentation of financial statements', an item is disclosed separately if it is considered unusual by its nature and scale, and is of such significance that separate disclosure is required for the financial statements to be properly understood.
-Such items are referred to as exceptional items.
+As required by IAS1 'Presentation of financial statements', an item is disclosed separately if it is considered unusual by its nature and scale, and is of such significance that separate disclosure is required for the financial statements to be properly understood.
+Such items are referred to by the Group as exceptional items.